Skip to main content

 Stages of helmet therapy treatment

-2. We take 3D scans and measurements of your baby’s head
+2. We take 3D scans and measurements of your baby’s head for orthotic assessment and treatment planning

 3. We design and manufacture your baby’s helmet